top of page

 Personal Expenses & Optional Tours

 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
+Please pay attention to the list of included and not included meals in your tour package.
+In general, you should count on 10-12 USD per meal in rural areas and 15-20 USD per meal in capitals.

 Optional Tours - May be offered in each city you visit during your tour.
 These are not included in the standard itinerary and will only be available if time permits and if seats are available.
 Please ensure you have additional funds available if you feel you may wish to participate in any extra activities.
-Each option will be arranged locally by your guide participation and tipping for optional excursions is completely at your discretion.
+Each option will be arranged locally by your guide, participation and tipping for optional excursions is completely at your discretion.

 Climbing Steps